 Even if you can't imagine that tomorrow will be a better day, just try to take it one step at a time.
 You don't have to climb the staircase in one day.
 As long as you manage to climb a single step in a day, it means it was a good day.

-I’m originally writing this in August 2021, and I just received my second shot of the COVID-19 vaccination.
+This article was originally written in August 2021, and at the time, I just received my second shot of the COVID-19 vaccination.

 Not only that, but I'm also happy and grateful for the thousands of people who work around the country to help people get vaccinated.
 It's because of these people that the world is slowly moving back to normalcy.